cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 [recurrent neural networks, such as LTSM](https://www.tensorflow.org/tutorials/sequences/recurrent).

-Because embedding is an important part of natural language processsing, TensorFlow has a powerful [embedding projector](https://projector.tensorflow.org/).
+Because embedding is an important part of natural language processsing, TensorFlow has a powerful [embedding projector](https://projector.tensorflow.org/), to help visualize and debug word and sentence embeddings.

 ![Embedding projector](./images/embedding-projector.png)

 ### Example using movie review sentiment analysis

 This example is based on TensorFlow's [text classification tutorial](https://www.tensorflow.org/hub/tutorials/text_classification_with_tf_hub).
-The goal is to classify a review as _positive_ or _negative_.
+The goal is to classify a movie review as _positive_ or _negative_.

 In this example we will use these pieces of TensorFlow to build a moview review sentiment analysis.